top of page

 What's happening?

-On May 12th, after listening to public comment, Erie's town council moved to preserve the majority of the Page Property as Open Space, with some voicing support for small-scale development projects including a nature center, a community space, a historical museum, town facilities, or an Old Town overflow parking lot.
+On May 12th, after listening to public comment, Erie's town council moved to preserve the Page Property as Open Space, with some voicing support for small-scale development projects, trailhead parking, and/or an Old Town overflow parking lot.

 Erie deserves open space.
 The Page Property serves as an important ecological and human refuge amid the rapid development happening across Erie.
 Allowing large scale development is fundamentally incompatible with the Town's Comprehensive Plan and will permanently alter the rural character of Erie.
 Additional concerns include existing water scarcity and restrictions, traffic, noise, trash, flooding, and the destruction of unique and essential habitat.